DavideDelVecchio/azure-m2c-wgm/docs/06_extract_source_database_metadata.md

 # 06 - Extract Source Database Metadata

 In this section you excute script **extract_metadata.sh** which executes a python program, which uses the pymongo library, to read the metadata from the source MongoDB databases.

+**This step is typically executed from a Developer laptop.**

 ## Execute script generate_initial_scripts.sh